May contain affiliate links. See my disclosure page for more information.

 I’m a firm believer in “every bit counts.”
 Small savings—a few pennies here, a couple of bucks there—will add up over time.
 Is this your way to riches?
 Doubtful.
 But can you start adding a bit more wiggle room to your budget by following the tips below?
 Likely.

-The easiest and most effective way of cutting back on electricity is being mindful of how much you use.
+The easiest and most effective way to save money on electricity is being mindful of how much you use.
 Do you leave lights on in a room when you leave?
 Are you running the dryer or dishwasher half full?
 Do you have the tv on as “background noise?”
 As you move through your home make a conscious effort to note how you use electricity and what can be turned off or used more efficiently.
 For example, you can:

 - Air dry your dishes rather than use the drying cycle on your dishwasher.